 - Help them discover new ways of healing.
 Encourage them to try out activities like fly-fishing or hiking.
 (This of course depends wholly upon the individual’s preferences.)

 - Encourage local business to accommodate reservists.
 Many don’t realize the extent of the commitment reserve forces and their families take on by enlisting.
-Most are required to train over the course of mandated weekends, so for people just beginning their careers, the inability to work weekends might have an impact on their employment opportunities.
+The majority are mandated to undergo training over weekends, meaning that those at the start of their careers could see their employment opportunities affected by an inability to work weekends.

 - Check in regularly.
 For families of those in the reserves, help provide childcare and meals.